It Takes Teamwork

 Greater Cleveland Food Bank

-The Greater Cleveland Food Bank works to ensure that everyone in our communities has the nutritious food they need every day.
-The Food Bank leads hunger relief efforts in Northeast Ohio, leveraging donations of food funds and volunteer activity to make possible more than 47 million meals each year for hungry people in our six-county service territory.
-Each year, more than 13,000 volunteers repack food at the Food Bank and prepare food in the community kitchen saving the non-profit more than $1.3 million and from hiring 31 full-time staff, an expense we could not afford.
+The Food Bank leads hunger relief efforts in Northeast Ohio, leveraging donations of food, funds and volunteer activity to make possible more than 47 millions meals each year for hungry people in its six-county service territory.

 The Centers for Families and Children

-The Centers for Families and Children is one of the oldest and largest non-profit human service organizations in Northeast Ohio.
-We believe that for our community to prosper, each of us must have the opportunity to succeed.
-With core services in early learning, health & wellness, workforce development, youth and family services and emergency food distribution, we strive to connect more than 20,000 clients each year to the right opportunities, relationships, resources and networks that can help them build a better future.
+With core services in early learning, health and wellness, workforce development, youth and family services and emergency food distribution, the Centers for Families and Children strive to connect more than 20,000 clients each year to the right opportunities, relationships, resources and networks that can help them build a better future.

 Greater Cleveland Sports Commission